 Basic social assistance is granted by Kela, and supplementary and preventive social assistance by the municipal authorities.

-First apply to Kela for basic social assistance.
-You can state in your application if you also need supplementary or preventive social assistance.
-At your request, Kela can forward your application for supplementary or preventive social assistance to the municipal authorities.
+You must always first apply to Kela for basic social assistance.
+You can state in your application that you also need supplementary or preventive social assistance.
+In your application, you can state that you have certain expenses which are not covered by basic social assistance and for which you need supplementary or preventive social assistance.
+At your request, Kela can forward your application for supplementary or preventive social assistance, along with any supporting documents, to the municipal authorities.

-You can apply for basic social assistance on Kela's online customer service website.
+You can apply online for social assistance from Kela.
 Additional documentation can also be sent online.
-For example, you can take a photo of a document with your phone and send it online if it is clearly legible.
+You can e.g. take a photo of a document with your phone and send it online if it is clearly legible.
 You can also apply for social assistance on a paper form or make your application verbally.
 If you wish, you can get help with how to apply for social assistance.
 You are free to contact any Kela office.
 You can also book an appointment for a visit to a Kela customer service point.

 The basic amount of the basic social assistance which may be available from Kela covers